dappnode/DAppNodeDocs/docs/user/staking/ethereum/lsd-pools/rocketpool.md

    - Send the amount of ETH you’ve chosen to the provided address.
 Make sure you keep track of this address, as it will be the address of your minipool.

 5. **Monitoring and Management:**
-   - Once your minipool is active, you can monitor its performance, rewards, and other details with Dappnode's [Ethical Monitor]().
+   - Once your minipool is active, you can monitor its performance, rewards, and other details with Dappnode's [DMS](/docs/user/packages/dms).

 ---